chan-brennan/Project-Lexer/README.md

 Parses a context-free grammar from input and performs one of five tasks: listing grammar symbols, removing useless symbols, or computing FIRST and FOLLOW sets.

 **Tasks Supported:**
-*Each of these tasks has test case files associated with each of these tested tasks.*
+*Each of these tasks has test case files associated with each of these tested tasks.
+These can be denoted by the test file name, then "expected", then the expected test case result for that particular task.*
 - Print grammar symbols (terminals and non-terminals) - expected1
 - Eliminate useless symbols - expected2
 - Compute FIRST sets - expected3